NVIDIAGameWorks/Streamline/docs/Debugging.md

 > This document applies to non-production, development builds only.
 JSON configuration is disabled in production builds.
 > Additionally, you will need to turn off any checks for signed libraries when loading Streamline libraries in order to be able to load the non-production libraries.

+## Symbols

+Symbols matching the production DLLs in `bin/x64` root are provided in `symbols/`, and can be used for basic debugging with production, signed, DLLs.

 ## JSON Config File(s)

 ### Location of the JSON